-Report updated Mar 28, 2026
+Report updated Apr 18, 2026

-What Is Project FeederWatch?
+What is Project FeederWatch?

 Project FeederWatch is a specialized mobile application developed by the Cornell Lab of Ornithology and Birds Canada.
 It serves as a digital gateway for citizen scientists to contribute bird population data to North America’s largest feeder-bird database.
 The app enables users to track sightings, access historical archives, and learn about local bird species, effectively bridging the gap between recreational birding and professional conservation research.
 Targeted at bird enthusiasts, educators, and families, the app occupies a unique niche in the Education category.
 Its primary differentiator is its direct integration with scientific research databases, transforming casual backyard observations into actionable data for conservationists.
 While the value proposition is strong, the app's current market position is hampered by significant technical instability, which threatens to alienate its core user base.